wesleygomersall/openmm_scripts/mdtraj_metrics/README.md

 There is an example in tests/test_chaininfo.

 Currently not compatible are backbone RMSD and selections including non-protein atoms (tRNA in my case).

+## OLD/

+This directory contains the old mdtraj metrics scripts.
+Most of these scripts rely on prepending the reference pdb to the trajectory and subsequently calculating metrics using the 0th frame as the reference point.
+There are also scripts which are intended for use only with trajectories which have periodic boundary conditions (not currently implemented in openMM scripts).